One Size Fits All (Frank Zappa album)

-One Size Fits All is the tenth studio album by Frank Zappa and the Mothers of Invention, released in June 1975.
-It is the band's last studio album.
-A special four-channel quadraphonic version of the album was advertised but not released.
+One Size Fits All is the fourteenth album by the Mothers of Invention, and the twentieth overall album by Frank Zappa, released in June 1975.
+The album reached #26 on the Billboard Top LPs & Tape chart in the United States in August 1975.

-Band

 The album features the summer/fall 1974 lineup of the Mothers of Invention, with keyboardist/vocalist George Duke, drummer Chester Thompson, percussionist Ruth Underwood, bass guitarist Tom Fowler and saxophonist/vocalist Napoleon Murphy Brock.
-“Can’t Afford No Shoes” features James Youman instead of Fowler.
-When Fowler had broken his hand while on tour, Youman temporarily replaced him.
+“Can’t Afford No Shoes” features bassist James Youman, who temporarily joined when Fowler broke his hand while on tour (an incident referenced by Zappa in the credits).

-Album content
+Music

 The album features one of Zappa's most complex tracks, "Inca Roads".
+The basic tracks of this piece originated from a TV recording at the KCET studios in Los Angeles on August 27, 1974, while the guitar solo came from a concert in Helsinki on September 22 or 23, 1974.
+"Florentine Pogen"'s basic tracks were also from the KCET recording, which would later be a source of Zappa's video release The Dub Room Special, while in 1988 Zappa released You Can't Do That on Stage Anymore, Vol. 2 from the Helsinki concerts, including the unedited "Inca Roads" solo.

-One of Zappa's heroes, Johnny "Guitar" Watson, guests on two tracks ("flambé" vocals on the out-choruses of "San Ber'dino" and "Andy").
-Captain Beefheart also appears under a pseudonym.
+Johnny "Guitar" Watson, one of Zappa's musical heroes, guests on two tracks ("flambé" vocals on the out-choruses of "San Ber'dino" and "Andy").
+Captain Beefheart also appears under the pseudonym "bloodshot rolling red",playing harmonica "when present" according to the album's liner notes.

+Zappa was very proud of this album and he complained bitterly to fans about the lack of promotion given to it by the distributor Warner Bros.
+Records.

-Zappa stated in the liner notes that the album was recorded simultaneously with their next album, but this "next album" would be replaced by Bongo Fury, consisting mostly of live recordings with Beefheart from May 1975.
+Zappa stated in the liner notes that the album was recorded simultaneously with his next studio album, but this "next album" would be replaced by Bongo Fury, consisting mostly of live recordings with Beefheart from May 1975.
 From comments Zappa made in radio interviews in April 1975, it seems likely that the unreleased next album would have included "Greggery Peccary," which first appeared three years later on Studio Tan.

-Releases
+Artwork

+According to François Couture of AllMusic: "The album artwork features a big maroon sofa, a conceptual continuity clue arching back to a then-undocumented live suite (from which "Sofa" was salvaged) and a sky map with dozens of bogus stars and constellations labeled with inside jokes in place of names."